elizabethmcd/EBPR-MAGs/README.md

 done
 ```

 Or instead of doing the below, the submission script `Anvio-Metagenomics-Workflow.sub` uses the Docker installation of Anvi'o with CHTC to create contigs/profile databases for each bin for further refinement.
 Each tarball should be a bin archive, as was created above, with the `.fna` for the bin, and all the `*-EBPR.tar.gz` mapping files with the sorted/indexed BAM files from the previous step.
-This is all zipped together to fit on Gluster and be transferred as easily as possible.
+This is all zipped together to fit on Gluster and be transferred as easily as possible. **Before doing any of this**, make sure that the Anvi'o installation versions that you have for the Docker version/VM conda installation match, or else you won't be able to visualize your profile/contig DBs.
 From where all the bin archives are:

 ```
 ls $PWD/*.tar.gz > ~/EBPR-BINS-FOLDERS.txt